oklas/switch/README.md

 Using with C++
 --------------

+Include switch in source file:

     #include <switch>

-There is no semicolons required after any keywords of this switch.
+There is no colons or semicolons required (not allowed) after any keywords of this switch.

 Example: